-Receivables consist of accrued interest on cash.
+Receivables consist of accrued interest on the student housing lease agreement (see Note 5 for additional details).
 Receivables are recorded net of estimated uncollectible amounts.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

 Capital Assets

 Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material, direct and indirect construction costs.
 Interest costs incurred are capitalized during the period of construction.